PricelessToolkit/CapiBridge/README.md

 7. Click Upload.

 Everything will be ready shortly; the CapiBridge RSSI entity should appear in the Home Assistant MQTT devices list within a minute or two.
+> [!NOTE]
+> Set the UART switch back to ESP1 to see received JSON messages.
 ____________

 ## Home Assistant Zero Configuration